-Zirconia crowns can be cemented to the tooth, however zirconia veneers can not be cemented, since they will come off, these veneers must be bonded with a specific protocol.
+Zirconia crowns can be cemented to the tooth, however, zirconia veneers can not be cemented, since they will come off, these veneers must be bonded with a specific protocol.
 They are very hard to adjust once they are in the mouth, and any final contouring is extremely time-consuming.

 Which veneer hides the dark color of teeth better?

-Zerconia veneers are the best in blocking the dark color vs Emax or feldspathic veneers.
+Zirconia veneers are the best in blocking the dark color vs Emax or feldspathic veneers.

 Zirconia Veneers Cement

 One of the cons to veneers made of zirconia is that they don’t exactly bond to the teeth themselves.
 See, zirconia is what’s called an “oxide-based substrate.”
 Zirconia can’t fuse and bond to the tooth easily, like other porcelains available.

-That means that they’re light, self-curing, hydrophobic and more.
+That means that they’re light, self-curing, hydrophobic, and more.
 Zirconia may be new to many in the field of cosmetic dentistry, but it isn’t new to Dr. Mobasser.
-He has been working with it essentially since it was discovered that these could be made into top notch veneers.
+He has been working with it essentially since it was discovered that these could be made into top-notch veneers.
 Now, Dr. Mobasser can use that experience for you.

 Reasonable crystal Zirconia Veneers Price?

 Even the phrase “veneers made out of cubic Zirconia” sounds expensive.
 With dental veneers, as with essentially everything else in life, you get what you pay for.
 Veneers made out of zirconia are no different.

 While it’s natural to balk at that price, it’s important to keep in mind that these veneers do not break.
-Indeed, the durability a big part of what drivers the zirconia veneers cost up so high.
+Indeed, durability a big part of what drivers the zirconia veneers to cost up so high.

-You can see his work with zirconia (or veneers, crowns and more made out of other materials) in so many of his reviews on Google and Yelp.
+You can see his work with zirconia (or veneers, crowns, and more made out of other materials) in so many of his reviews on Google and Yelp.
 His portfolio is the smiles of his patients.
-Brilliant, striking and bold, these veneers give patients the kind of smile that they don’t have to worry about.
+Brilliant, striking, and bold, these veneers give patients the kind of smile that they don’t have to worry about.

 Imagine not having to worry about your white smile.
 Just think of what it would be like to enter a room and have your smile light everything up.
-With zirconia veneers you can get the whitest possible smile.
+With zirconia veneers, you can get the whitest possible smile.

-Veneers are so great for many people who brush their teeth, who floss, who do what they’re supposed to and yet still don’t have the Holly Wood white color that they would like.
+Veneers are so great for many people who brush their teeth, who floss, who do what they’re supposed to, and yet still don’t have the Holly Wood white color that they would like.
 That’s where these veneers can be a true godsend with the whitest possible color.

 How many types of veneers are there?

 Dr. Mobasser or one of his professionals can sit down with you to figure out the exact right kind of veneer for your aesthetic needs and function, according to your bite, so they will last you a long time.
 When you come in the Celebrity Dentist’s practice, we’ll be happy to answer any questions you might have.
 We can walk you through the veneers process, which kinds of veneers are right for you, Emax Feldspar veneers vs. zirconia, and so many others.
-Dr. Mobasser considers it part of his job to educate the clients, regarding pros and cons of each type of veneers, so we make sure that you have all of the information you need.
+Dr. Mobasser considers it part of his job to educate the clients, regarding the pros and cons of each type of veneer, so we make sure that you have all of the information you need.